Purchases made through links earn us a small commission, at no extra cost to you.

 Ruins and ancient sites easily capture my imagination, but the view from the Rock of Cashel was just as gratifying.
 I loved gazing across the green fields from this mighty location.

-In a country full of historic sites, the Rock of Cashel is one that stood out among them all to become my favourite archaeological site in Ireland!
+In a country full of historic sites, the Rock of Cashel is one that stood out to become my favourite of all the archaeological sites in Ireland I visited.

 Pictures of the Rock of Cashel